davidsexton-dp360/ai-epic-framework/framework/roo-code-specific/.roo/rules/ai-epic-framework.md

-# AI Epic Framework - Windsurf Rules
+# AI Epic Framework - Roo Code Rules

 ## AI Context Header
 **When To Use**: Load as primary navigation hub for accessing other framework documentation.
 Use for conditional loading decisions and optimizing context window usage.
 Keep loaded throughout session.